vantheshark/Flatwhite/Readme.md

 							  })
        );
 ```

-5/ If you're a fan of assembly scanning, you can decorate the *OutputCache* attribute on classes, interfaces you want to cache and enable them by registering **FlatwhiteBuilderInterceptModule** before building the container
+5/ If you're a fan of assembly scanning, you can decorate the *OutputCache* attribute on classes & interfaces you want to cache and enable them by registering **FlatwhiteBuilderInterceptModule** before building the container

 ```C#
 var builder = new ContainerBuilder();
 builder